ekmwest/ekmwest-site/src/posts/short-thoughts-2022.md

 Don't try to understand reality.
 Instead, try to understand how your perspective shapes the way you understand reality.

 The master walks his own path.
-If you want to follow the master, find your own path.
+If you want to follow the master, don't follow the master.

 </div>